haplo-org/haplo-safe-view-templates/README.md

 `mvn test`

 The tests can be found in the `test/case` directory, and `src/test/ruby/test.rb` is a simple JRuby script to runs them and performs other tests.

+`test/try_template.sh` is a script which takes either a template and optional view, or a test case, and dumps the AST and then renders the template.

 ## Functions